English/Humanities

 Fall/Spring, 3 credit hours GER 7

-This course is designed to acquaint students with significant American authors from the pre-Civil War era and continues to 1920.
+This course is deigned to acquaint students with significant American authors from the pre-Civil War era and continues to 1920.
 Students study important American writers such as Whitman, Dickinson, Poe, Melville, Hawthorne, Twain, Jacobs, Freeman, Chopin, Cather, Fitzgerald, and others.
 The historical, social, and political background for each period and the cultural changes and developments of the eras are also examined.
-Three lecture hours per week
+Three hours lecture per week.

 ENGL 211 THE AMERICAN NOVEL OF THE TWENTIETH CENTURY